rsvinekar/RepData_PeerAssessment2/Project.md

 match the categories we need.
 Some may be irrelevant, such as the summary entries.
 However, we can go a long way to do so.

+The ideal way to do this is to have boolean columns for each category and map each event to category based on whether the event fits the category or not.
+This is because each event can, and most probably do belong to multiple categories.
+Tornadoes, Hurricanes etc. can also secondarily fall into Strong Wind, Storm Surge, Heavy Rain, Lightening etc. and many other such categories.
+Events do not occur in isolation, but data for crop and property damage do not get separated into these categories easily.
+However, such an approach is beyond the scope of this work.

 ### Preparation

 Save EVTYPE into a column ORIG_EVTYPE.
 This way EVTYPE can be used as a